MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/data-sources-linux-applications.md

 ## Apache HTTP Server

-If Apache HTTP Server is detected on the computer when the omsagent bundle is installed, a performance monitoring provider for Apache HTTP Server will be automatically installed.
+If Apache HTTP Server is detected on the computer when the omsagent bundle is installed, a performance monitoring provider for Apache HTTP Server is automatically installed.
 This provider relies on an Apache module that must be loaded into the Apache HTTP Server in order to access performance data.
 The module can be loaded with the following command:

 ```console
 sudo /opt/microsoft/apache-cimprov/bin/apache_config.sh -c